Flowering Winds, or something like that.

 The Automata nodded to that.
 There was a new expression on her face as she hesitantly snipped apple branches, a quiet, unsteady smile.

 That incident with Emmy was not the only road bump on the path to harvest.
 A pack of escaped electro-bees took over the orchard for a week.
 The neighboring farm flooded, causing a small torrent to sweep some of the trees and waterlog the road for several days.
 Several more of Aya’s concoctions ended in catastrophic failure and required around five new solutions each to repair.
-They inadvertently tortured the timid dragon shopkeep almost every single time they passed by him — Aya didn’t know how that happened, but they got free fruit every single time.
+They inadvertently tortured the timid Soldier Beetle shopkeep almost every single time they passed by her — Aya didn’t know how that happened, but they got free fruit every single time.

 Since Aya wasn’t the most socially competent person in the first place, she offloaded most of the socializing to the nearby tolksfolk, Svilia, and Eilya.
 All of them accepted Emmy without much complaint, which was a huge relief.
 She initially thought she would have to do a bit where she would have to engineer a situation for the townsfolk to trust the Automata or something equally ridiculous, but it never came to that.